yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     Time: 2.499 ms
     ```

-1. From your YugabyteDB home directory, connect to a different node and check the value as follows:
+1. From another terminal of your YugabyteDB home directory, connect to a different node and check the value as follows:

     ```sh
     ./bin/ysqlsh -h 127.0.0.1  -U yugabyte -d yugabyte